AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - Under what conditions can the pending chain be rolled back?
 - Is "steal your funds" ever possible?

+## Based Sequencing

+As a safety mechanism, all deployed instances will support a "based" sequencing mode that allows blocks to be added to the pending/proven chain without the need for L2 validators.

+### Open Questions
+- What are the circumstances for using based sequencing?

 ## The Finalized Chain

 The purpose of the finalized chain is to provide a final, immutable (up to Casper FFG) record of the state of the Aztec Network.